code-not-found/code-not-found.github.io/_posts/graphql-java/2018-03-15-graphql-spring-boot-example.md

   <img src="{{ site.url }}/assets/images/posts/graphql-java/graphiql-get-greeting.png" alt="graphiql get greeting">
 </figure>

-We will finish by illustrating that a client ask for exactly what they need and nothing more.
+We will finish by illustrating that a client can ask for exactly what they need and nothing more.
 Let's execute the query of the previous step but this time we specify we only need the <var>message</var> to be returned.

 ``` json
 {